EricZinda/Perplexity/backlog.md

         - can I pay for the bill?
         - (ChatGPT) Could you recommend a few vegetarian options, then?
             - Also: Could you please recommend a vegetarian dish for my son?
+            USER: What's good to eat here?
+What do you recommend?
+                I don't know the words: here
+                I don't know the words: recommend
+                Waiter: Can I get you anything besides a menu and a water for you?
         - (chatGPT) How much does the tomato soup and the green salad cost? --> I don't know the way you used: cost
             - Parse 26
         - (chatGPT) Johnny and I will both have the Roasted Chicken